 Starting a new business can be exciting, but it can also be overwhelming.
-Texas has four primary types of business entities: sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
-Weisinger Law Firm makes obtaining the proper legal documents and choosing the proper entity stress free.
+Weisinger Law Firm makes obtaining the proper legal documents and choosing the proper entity stress-free.
 Our motto “Peace Through Planning ®” translates well into the world of business.
 We walk you through the entire process so you get peace of mind knowing you have selected the best form of business structure to protect your investment.
-Call us today to set up a free consultation and get your business started!
-Call (210) 504-2553
+We help clients form sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
+Call us today to set up a consultation and get your business started!

 sole proprietorship & general partnership

 Starting a business as a sole proprietor is as easy as putting a sign in your front yard and offering your services for hire.
 If you and a friend do this, you have created a partnership.
 This is the easiest way to go into business.
 However, it is also the most dangerous.
 Most businesses fall into this category by default rather than choice.
 When operating in this manner, there is no separation between the individual and the business.
 Poor business choices or just plain bad luck can cause you to lose both business and personal assets.

 While fraught with the most personal liability, it is also the easiest to set up.
 Most businesses that have employees, or do work in sensitive or dangerous areas, should consider a business structure with more protection for the business owners.